duckietown/lib-dt-data-api/src/dt_data_api/index.rst

 Monitor the transfer
 --------------------

-Every time you execute an upload/download action on an object, an object of type :py:class:`dt_data_api.TransferHandler` is returned to you.
+Every time you execute an upload/download action throw the methods :py:meth:`dt_data_api.Storage.download` and :py:meth:`dt_data_api.Storage.upload`, an object of type :py:class:`dt_data_api.TransferHandler` is returned right away.
+The call is by default non-blocking.
-This object lets you monitor and control the transfer operation.
+This object lets you monitor and control the transfer.

-For example, if you want to print out the progress of your transfer,
+For example, if you want to print out the progress of your transfer, you can create a simple callback as follows,

 .. code-block:: python

     def cb(handler):
         print(f'{handler.progress.percentage}%')

-    h = storage.upload('./my_file.txt', 'my_dir/my_file.txt')
+    transfer = storage.upload('./my_file.txt', 'my_dir/my_file.txt')
-    h.register_callback(cb)
+    transfer.register_callback(cb)

+The callback will be called every time there is an update in the transfer status.
 The snippet above will produce the following output,

 .. code-block:: bash